ceolinwill/phoenix-changes/README.md

 - Add `gettext` to generated auth files.
 - Add `content-security-policy` and fix issues on dev dashboard.
 - Use `{0, 0, 0, 0}` for IP address in `config/dev.exs` to test changes in other machines.
+- Remove `confirm` page for page confirmation.
+Instead, create a new route to automatically confirm a user when clicking on the confirmation link.